vonmillhausen/sf2000/README.md

 | May 15th | ? | Added a built-in UI for global button mapping (which is broken in several ways, mainly SNES and Genesis controls are swapped, and no support for setting Player 2 controls), added a History feature, added a Favourites feature |
 | May 22nd | 1.5V | First firmware with an official version number.
 Fixed the SNES/Genesis swapped button mappings, and now sets Player 2 controls to be identical to Player 1 (no way to set independently).
 There's some evidence of undocumented emulation improvements; some GBA homebrew that was non-functional in previous firmwares now loads correctly, and some GBA titles see marginally improved performance |

-There is not currently any custom firmware (CFW) for the device.
-The stock firmware is currently being investigated; here are some findings from it:
+Custom firmware (CFW) is currently in the very early stages of development (see [here](#is-there-any-custom-firmware)).
+In the meantime, the stock firmware has been investigated quite a bit; here are some findings from it:

 ### Bootloader Bug
 The bootloader on the SF2000 (the bit of code embedded in the devices hardware; it initialises things, and kicks-off loading of the BIOS from `bisrv.asd`) has a bug, which can cause the SF2000 to lock-up with a black screen during boot if the `bios` folder has been messed with.
 Specifically, the bug is triggered when the `bios` folder's FAT table contains a multiple of `4` entries, or a multiple of `4` plus `1`.